gramiojs/documentation/docs/keyboards/keyboard.md

 ### persistent

 Use this parameter if you want to show the keyboard to specific users only.

 Targets:

-1. users that are \@mentioned in the _text_ of the [Message](https://core.telegram.org/bots/api/#message) object
+1. users that are \@mentioned in the _text_ of the [Message](https://core.telegram.org/bots/api/#message) object.

-2) if the bot's message is a reply to a message in the same chat and forum topic, sender of the original message.
+2. if the bot's message is a reply to a message in the same chat and forum topic, sender of the original message.

 _Example:_ A user requests to change the bot's language, bot replies to the request with a keyboard to select the new language.
 Other users in the group don't see the keyboard.
 Defaults to `false`.